updownpress/markdown-lint/rules/023-header-start-left.md

+---
-## MD023 - Headers must start at the beginning of the line
+title: MD023 - Headers must start at the beginning of the line

-Tags: headers, spaces
+tags:  [headers, spaces]

-Aliases: header-start-left
+alias: header-start-left
+---

 This rule is triggered when a header is indented by one or more spaces: